Why Dark Skin Is Full of Light!

 Melanin and the Science of Skin

 This brings us to skin, and specifically Black and brown skin.
-The more eumelanin a person has in their skin — eumelanin being the powerful molecule responsible for deep brown and black tones — the more light that skin absorbs.
+Eumelanin is the complex molecule that is responsible for the deep brown and black tones in human physiology.
+The higher the quantity of eumelanin in a person’s skin or hair the more light that skin absorbs.

 Eumelanin is found in the top layer of the skin, the epidermis, and it has a unique ability to absorb a wide range of light.
 It’s especially effective at soaking up ultraviolet (UV) light, but it also absorbs violet, blue, and other high-energy wavelengths.
 That means that dark skin, rich in eumelanin, is actively receiving and absorbing light all day, every day.